 Girme, Y. U., Overall, N. C., & Hammond, M. D. (in press).
 Facilitating Autonomy in Interdependent Relationships: Invisible Support Facilitates Highly Avoidant Individuals’ Autonomy.
 Journal of Family Psychology.

-Don, B. P., Girme, Y. U.*, Hammond, M. D. (in press).
+Don, B. P., Girme, Y. U.*, Hammond, M. D. (2018).
 Low Self-Esteem Predicts Indirect and Negative Relational Consequences in Intimate Relationships.
-Personality and Social Psychology Bulletin
+Personality and Social Psychology Bulletin.
+Advanced online publication.

 *shared first authorship